Almond Oil for Massage Therapy: Techniques, Blends, and Professional Tips

 The Science Behind Superior Glide

-The molecular structure of sweet almond oil creates what professionals call the \"perfect glide\" – that ideal balance between smooth application and enough friction for effective tissue work.
+The molecular structure of sweet almond oil creates what professionals call the "perfect glide" – that ideal balance between smooth application and enough friction for effective tissue work.
 Unlike lighter oils that absorb too quickly or heavier oils that feel greasy, almond oil maintains its consistency throughout a massage session.

 This consistency comes from almond oil's unique fatty acid profile, which includes: